Los Angeles Rams: Logos and uniforms

 On July 13, 2021, the Rams unveiled a white alternate uniform.
 This set was a modernized version of the team's 1973–1999 road uniform set, complete with blue rounded numbers and "Rams" patch on the left shoulder.
 Initially, the Rams wore yellow pants with the alternate white uniforms, but in Week 10 of the 2021 season, they wore blue pants with this set.
 The Rams chose the white alternates with yellow pants as their Super Bowl LVI uniform.

 On July 30, 2022, the Rams announced that the white uniform would supplant the bone uniform as its primary road uniform.

-On April 25, 2025, Nike and the NFL announced "Rivalries," a series of location-inspired uniforms to be worn for one game during each of the next three seasons by each team from two divisions, the first two of which being the NFC West and AFC East.
-On August 28, the Rams revealed their Rivalry uniform, which featured a primary color of "Midnight Blue," a darkened, nearly-black shade of blue.
+On April 25, 2025, Nike and the NFL announced "Rivalries", a series of location-inspired uniforms to be worn for one game during each of the next three seasons by each team from two divisions, the first two of which being the NFC West and AFC East.
+On August 28, the Rams revealed their Rivalry uniform, which featured a primary color of "Midnight Blue", a darkened, nearly-black shade of blue.
 The horns on each sleeve remained yellow, but were slightly re-shaped to be more similar to the team's vintage sleeve horn designs.
-The sleeves also featured royal blue, which faded into midnight blue via a gradient pattern inspired by the roofing texture pattern at SoFi Stadium.
+The sleeves also featured royal blue, which faded into midnight blue via a gradient pattern inspired by the ETFE roofing texture pattern at SoFi Stadium.
 The uniforms' numbers were white, and featured a perforated pattern that also took inspiration from the stadium's roof.
 The base color of the helmet and facemask was changed from royal blue to midnight blue.

+On April 16, 2026, the Rams revealed tweaks to their branding and uniforms.
+The primary logo was changed to feature an all-yellow look without gradients, while the secondary logo was modified to also remove gradients while adding a yellow eye.
+The primary uniforms were tweaked to include the horn shapes from the Rivalries uniform, while the "name tags" featuring the team wordmarks and all gradients on the numbers and pant stripes were removed.
+White pants with blue and yellow stripes were also introduced to the team's uniform rotation.
+On July 23, new alternate uniforms were released: a "Classic Sol" yellow uniform which paid homage to the 1951 championship team, and a "Fearsome White" uniform inspired by the "Fearsome Foursome" era of the mid 1960s and early 1970s.
+The former uniform, which featured sleeve stripes and blue block numbers, is paired with white pants accented by a blue-yellow-blue tricolor stripe and their regular blue helmets with yellow horn decals, while the latter uniform contained no yellow elements, added shoulder stripes and midnight blue accents, and featured a blue helmet with white horn decals.